Long-Term Theatre Projects

 - Artists must be professional1.
 A professional artist is someone who has developed their skills through training and/or practice; is recognized as such by artists working in the same artistic tradition; actively practices his or her art; seeks payment for their work; and has a history of public presentation.

 - Ad-hoc collective formed for the purposes of this project alone can apply but must be led by artists who have made a significant contribution to the development of new works (speak to the Grant Program Managerabout eligibility).

 - The payment of artist fees is a requirement in this program.

 - Organizations/collectives must be located within the City of Toronto and the activity for which the funding is requested must occur within the City of Toronto.

 - Organizations/collectives must have previously received at least two TAC Theatre Project Grants.

 - Organizations/collectives who have not completed and reported on previous project grants cannot apply

 - Organizations/collectives may receive only one grant per calendar year through the Theatre program and may not apply to other TAC discipline programs.
 However, TAC offers other types of granting opportunities through its Strategic Initiatives envelope, and project grant recipients may be eligible to apply to one of these programs.
 Please consult TAC’s website for other granting opportunities.
 Theatre project grant recipients may receive a maximum of one additional TAC grant per calendar year and may not have more than two outstanding project reports at any time.

 - This program is not intended to support an organization’s ongoing activity.
-For information about Annual Operating funding, contact the Grants Officer.
+For information about Annual Operating funding, contact the Grant Program Manager.

 The following are not eligible to apply to this program: